 This lounge can only be accessed if you’re flying First Class on British Airways (one guest is welcome as well) or if you hold a Concorde Room card, given out for earning 5,000 tier points in a year.

 At Heathrow, the Concorde Room is located within British Airways’ lounge complex at Terminal 5.
 It has two entrances: the main entrance is located on the first floor above the concourse (in front of the First Class lounge and next to the spa entrance), but it also has a discrete side entrance located immediately after the security checkpoint.
 The lounge itself is somewhat reminiscent of the lobby of a boutique hotel.
 It features the same contemporary decor that can also be found in the other BA lounges, with stylish high-backed chairs, beautiful chandeliers, horse statues, and oak wooded floors.
 While the lounge itself is not large and feels quite busy, there is plenty of seating for everyone.
-One side of the lounge features a couple of cozy sitting corners with gas fires, while the opposite side of the lounge has a terrace which offers nice views across the airport’s concourse and apron.
+One side of the lounge features a couple of cozy sitting corners with gas fires, while the opposite side of the lounge has a terrace that offers nice views across the airport’s concourse and apron.

 Is It Worth Booking Elemis Travel Spa at Terminal 5?

 The various BA lounges at Terminal 5 share an Elemis Travel Spa, which is pretty awesome.
 While the complementary treatments are quick (15 minutes), they are top shelf, plus it is something else to do to break up the trip.
 I loved it, so do pre-book if you can.
 First Class passengers can pre-book treatments within 28 days of departure, while Business Class passengers and BA’s elite frequent flyers can only book them upon arrival at the spa.

 Is The Galleries First Or Concorde Room The Best Lounge At Terminal 5?